Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere

 to emphasis its dependence on the Riemann surface. \end{definition}

-The Hodge moduli space admits a natural holomorphic map whose fiber at $\lambda=0$ is the (polystable) Higgs moduli space $\mathcal M_{Higgs}$, and at $\lambda=1$ it is the deRham moduli space of flat (and totally reducible) $\SL(2,\C)$-connections $\mathcal M_{dR}$, which we consider as complex analytic spaces endowed with their natural complex structures $I$ and $J$ respectively.
+The Hodge moduli space admits a natural holomorphic map whose fiber at $\lambda=0$ is the (polystable) Higgs moduli space $\mathcal M_{Higgs}$, and at $\lambda=1$ it is the deRham moduli space of flat (and totally reducible) $\SL(2,\C)$-connections $\mathcal M_{dR}$.
+We consider both spaces as complex analytic spaces endowed with their natural complex structures $I$ and $J,$ respectively.